-(d) confirm that the physician has assumed primary responsibility for providing management and routine care of the patient's debilitating medical condition after obtaining a comprehensive medical history and conducting a physical examination, whether in person or, in accordance with subsection (4), through the use of telemedicine e, that included a personal review of any medical records maintained by other physicians and that may have in cluded the patient's reaction and response to conventional medical therapies; (e) describe the medications, procedures, and other medical options used to treat the condition; (f) state that the medications, procedures, and other medical options have not been effective; (g) confirm that the physician has reviewed all prescription and nonprescription medications and supplement s used by the patient and has considered the potential drug interaction with marijuana; (h) state that the physician has a reasonable degree of certainty that the patient's debilitating medical condition wo ould be alleviated by the use of marijuana and that, as a result, the patient would be likely to benefit from the use e of marijuana; (i) confirm that the physician has explained the potential risks and benefits of the use of marijuana to the patient; (j) list restrictions on the patient's activities due to the use of marijuana; (k) specify the time period for which the use of marijuana would be appropriate, up to a maximum of 1 year; (1) state that the physician will: (i) continue to serve as the patient's treating physician or referral physician; and (ii) monitor the patient's response to the use of marijuana and evaluate the efficacy of the treatment;
+(d) confirm that the physician has assumed primary responsibility for providing management and routine care of the patient's debilitating medical condition after obtaining a comprehensive medical history and conducting a physical examination, whether in person or, in accordance with subsection (4), through the use of telemedicine, that included a personal review of any medical records maintained by other physicians and that may have included the patient's reaction and response to conventional medical therapies; (a) describe the medications procedures and other medical entires used to treat the conditions

-- and - (m) contain an attestation that the information provided in the written certification and accompanying statements is true and correct. - (3) A physician who is the second physician recommending marijuana for use by a minor shall submit: - (a) a statement initialed by the physician that the physician conducted a comprehensive review of the minor's medical records as maintained by the treating physician or referral physician; - (b) a statement that in the physician's professional opinion, the potential benefits of the use of marijuana would likely outweigh the health risks for the minor; and
+- (e) describe the medications, procedures, and other medical options used to treat the condition; - (f) state that the medications, procedures, and other medical options have not been effective; - (g) confirm that the physician has reviewed all prescription and nonprescription medications and supplements used by the patient and has considered the potential drug interaction with marijuana; - (h) state that the physician has a reasonable degree of certainty that the patient's debilitating medical condition would be alleviated by the use of marijuana and that, as a result, the patient would be likely to benefit from the use of marijuana; - (i) confirm that the physician has explained the potential risks and benefits of the use of marijuana to the patient; - (j) list restrictions on the patient's activities due to the use of marijuana; - 16 (k) specify the time period for which the use of marijuana would be appropriate, up to a maximum of 1 17 year; - 18 (I) state that the physician will: - (i) continue to serve as the patient's treating physician or referral physician; and - 20 (ii) monitor the patient's response to the use of marijuana and evaluate the efficacy of the treatment; - (m) contain an attestation that the information provided in the written certification and accompanying statements is true and correct. - (3) A physician who is the second physician recommending marijuana for use by a minor shall submit: - (a) a statement initialed by the physician that the physician conducted a comprehensive review of the minor's medical records as maintained by the treating physician or referral physician; - (b) a statement that in the physician's professional opinion, the potential benefits of the use of marijuana would likely outweigh the health risks for the minor; and

-(c) an attestation that the information provided in the written certification and accompanying statements s is true and correct.
+(c) an attestation that the information provided in the written certification and accompanying statements is true and correct.